The Boards' role in exclusions and panel hearings (for Governors and Trustees) Download Flyer

 ‘Inspiring!
 Thanks you!
 I now feel confident to be a more strategic governor’

 ‘At last, training that provides tools, examples and checklists to help us do the job!’

 About NLGs National Leaders of Governance (NLGs) are experienced chairs of governing boards.
-All NLGs have been through a rigorous designation process from the National College of Teaching and Leadership (NCTL), a part of the Department for Education (DfE), to demonstrate that we have the skills, experience and attributes to be a National Leader of Governance.
+All NLGs have been through a rigorous designation process to demonstrate they have the skills, experience and attributes to be a National Leader of Governance.
 All NLGs are either actively chairing standalone schools or academies, local governing boards or multi academy trust (MAT) trust boards or have done so within the last five years.
-All NLGs are trained to support governors through mentoring and coaching and provide governance services which are quality assured.